Skip to content

 For each OpenAPI document included as an OpenApiWeaverDocument item, the generator performs the following steps:

-1. Project inputs - the bundled buildTransitive targets project each OpenApiWeaverDocument item into compiler-visible additional files and forward metadata such as ClientName and Namespace
+1. Project inputs - The bundled buildTransitive targets project each OpenApiWeaverDocument item into compiler-visible additional files and forward metadata such as ClientName and Namespace.

 During client emission, OpenApiWeaver also generates runtime error handling paths.
 Non-success responses capture status, headers, and raw content, then throw OpenApiException or OpenApiException<TError> when a matching typed error schema is defined for that status code.